cardillan/golem/measurements/README.md

 ### External memory access by schematics type

 * Cache: used exclusively by the Item Rate Meter/Level Meter.
+* Graph colors: written by the Item rate/level meters.
+The colors are chosen to correspond to the quantity being metered.
 * Circular buffer, including start index, end index and head position: values are written in by Item Rate Meter/Level Meter, and are read by Level Display.
 * Current maximum/minimum:
   * Item Rate Meter/Level Meter: updates the minimum/maximum when a newly recorded quantity is larger than the current maximum (read/write access),